bgamari/ghc-wiki-import/building/troubleshooting.md

 **Possible Solution**::
-Be sure you have run `./sync-all get` to get all necessary packages.
+Be sure you have run `git pullall (which runs git submodule update --init)` to get all necessary packages.
 Don't forget to run `./boot` again after you pull in new packages.

 ### xargs: /usr/bin/ar: terminated by signal 11